Skip to content

 Personas Overview

 Personas are a test population for your application.
-Each persona is a profile of a kind of user — their goals, behavior, pain points, and what triggers them to act — that you can point at your product to run Simulations and see what findings surface for that user type.
+Each persona is a profile of a kind of user — their goals, behavior, pain points, and what triggers them to act — that you can point at your product to run Simulations as that user type.

 Personas are not just profiles to admire.
-They are the test subjects you run against your app, and each one accumulates the simulations it ran, the issues those simulations surfaced, and how those issues break down by severity and status.
+They are the test subjects you run against your app, and each one accumulates the simulations it ran against your product.

 Every persona carries a profile and a track record.